daboehme/caliper-tutorial/tutorial/region_profiling.md

 ## Region instrumentation

 Much of Caliper's functionality is built around region instrumentation.
-We typically select the source-code regions to be measured manually by adding region markers to the code.
+We mark source-code regions to be measured by adding region markers to the code.
 Caliper provides a high-level instrumentation API using C and C++ macros (and Fortran functions) to mark various code constructs.

+### Marking functions

 You can use the `CALI_CXX_MARK_FUNCTION` macro for marking functions in C++ or `CALI_MARK_FUNCTION_BEGIN` and `CALI_MARK_FUNCTION_END` in C. The C++